TobyJWalker/chitter-challenge/README.md

 Pytest is used to test this project.
 The database is seeded using the seeds/seed_db.py file This file uses peewee to seed the database with test data.

+Make sure that the database and tables have been created before running tests.

 ## User Stories